 Lots of people withType 1 diabetesare nervous about hypos and will do what they can to avoid them.
 But, running your blood sugar levels higher for a long period of time, in order to avoid hypos, can increase your risk of developingcomplicationsin the future.

-We've spoken to Dr Jen Nash who's got some great advice to help overcome anxiety aroundhypos.
+We've spoken to clinical psychologist Dr Jen Nash, pictured, who's got some great advice to help overcome anxiety aroundhypos.

 If you worry about hypos then please be reassured - you’re completely normal!
 Worrying about hypos is very common – one study found that 25 per cent of people with diabetes reported that worrying about hypos is a serious problem for them (Polonsky, 1999).